• Skip to primary navigation

 How to Make Persimmon Pulp

 To get pulp from Hachiya persimmons, use a spoon to scoop out the pulp and discard the seeds.
-You can also press the persimmons in a ricer or through a fine sieve.
+You can press the persimmons in a ricer or through a fine sieve.

 For Fuyu persimmons, make sure they are very ripe.
 Peel them, chop them, and remove their seeds.
 Use a food processor to puree the fruit.